For the fall 2023 entering class, the median GPA was a 3.58 on a 4.0 scale, and the median LSAT was a 157.

 Our students find jobs all over the country.
 Refer to the Office of Career Services for more specific details and for a list of selected employers.

 Our students come from all over the country and the world.
 Each year, approximately 35% – 50% are from New York State.
-After New York, we generally get the largest number of students from Florida, California, Texas, Pennsylvania, and Maryland.
+After New York, we generally get the largest number of students from Florida, California, Texas, Pennsylvania, and Virginia.

 Visit our Fast Facts for more specific information.